dayitachaudhuri/movie-recommendation-engine-streamlit/README.md

 3. For the Search page, we define two functions. `recommend_0(movie)` is to implement Content-Based Filtering, where we find the 5 movies from our Movie Similarity Matrix that are closest to the given movie. `recommend_0(movieId)` is to implement Collaborative Filtering, where we find the 5 movies from our Prediicted Ratings Matrix in the given movieId column that have the highest predicted rating.

 _For the sake of convenience we have set the user as User 1 in the source code.
-However it is possible to create a Sign-Up/Log-In page and store user details and give personalised recommendations in collaborative filtering. _
+This value of user can be changed in the source cod eand experimented with.
+However it is possible to create a Sign-Up/Log-In page and store user details to give personalised recommendations in collaborative filtering. _

 ## FUTURE SCOPE

 - Devising a method to collect user data like Search History, Most Liked Actors and Most Liked Genres to give more personalised recommendation on Content-Based Filtering.
 - Creating a Registration/Login System and a rating system to expand our datasets and give personalised recommendations on Collaborative Filtering.
+- We have evaluated our model and we can create corresponding deviations to make our modle more accurate to the case of the user.

-_This work will require some more time but is feasible and can be implemented._
+_This work will make the application more heavy-weight and can be implemented in appropriate time._